greenelab/deep-review/sections/06_discussion.md

 There are unique challenges to evaluating deep learning predictions in the biomedical domain.
 We focus on TF binding prediction as a representative task to illustrate some of these issues.
-The human genome has 3E9 base pairs and only a small fraction of them are implicated in specific biochemical activities.
-As a result, classification of genomic regions based on their biochemical activity results in highly imbalanced classification, which also arises in other problems we review such as virtual screening for drug discovery.
+The human genome has 3E9 base pairs, and only a small fraction of them are implicated in specific biochemical activities.
+As a result, classification of genomic regions based on their biochemical activity results in highly imbalanced classification.
+Class imbalance also arises in other problems we review, such as virtual screening for drug discovery.
 What are appropriate evaluation metrics that account for the label imbalance?
-The classification labels are formulated based on continuous value experimental signals - what is an appropriate procedure for formulating binary classification labels based on these signals?
-The experimental signals are only partially reproducible across experimental replicates - what is an appropriate upper bound for classification performance that accounts for the experimental reproducibility?
+The classification labels are formulated based on continuous value experimental signals.
+Practitioners must determine an appropriate procedure for formulating binary classification labels based on these signals.
+In addition, the experimental signals are only partially reproducible across experimental replicates.
+An appropriate upper bound for classification performance must account for the experimental reproducibility.

 #### Evaluation metrics for imbalanced classification

-Small fractions of the genome are implicated in biochemical activities such as TF binding and histone modifications.
-For example, less than 1% of the genome can be confidently labeled as bound for most transcription factors.
+Less than 1% of the genome
+can be confidently labeled as bound for most transcription factors.
 Therefore, it is important to evaluate the genome-wide recall and false discovery rate (FDR) of classification models of biochemical activities.
-Targeted validation experiments of specific biochemical activities usually necessitate an FDR of 5%-25%.
-When predicted biochemical activities are used as features in other models, such as gene expression models, a low FDR may not be as critical if the downstream models can satisfy their evaluation criteria; an FDR of 50% in this context may suffice.
+Targeted validation experiments of specific biochemical activities usually necessitate an FDR of 5-25%.
+When predicted biochemical activities are used as features in other models, such as gene expression models, a low FDR may not be as critical if the downstream models can satisfy their evaluation criteria.
+An FDR of 50% in this context may suffice.

 What is the correspondence between these metrics and commonly used classification metrics such as auPRC and auROC? auPRC evaluates the average precision, or equivalently, the average FDR across all recall thresholds.
-This metric provides an overall estimate of performance across all possible use cases which can be misleading for targeted validation experiments.
+This metric provides an overall estimate of performance across all possible use cases, which can be misleading for targeted validation experiments.
 For example, classification of TF binding sites can exhibit a recall of 0% at 10% FDR and auPRC greater than 0.6.
-In this case, the auPRC may be competitive but the predictions are prohibitive for targeted validation that can only examine a couple of predictions. auROC evaluates the average recall across all false positive rate (FPR) thresholds which is often a highly misleading metric in class-imbalanced domains [@doi:10.1145/1143844.1143874 @doi:10.1038/nmeth.3945].
+In this case, the auPRC may be competitive, but the predictions are ill-suited for targeted validation that can only examine a few of the highest-confidence predictions.
+Likewise, auROC evaluates the average recall across all false positive rate (FPR) thresholds, which is often a highly misleading metric in class-imbalanced domains [@doi:10.1145/1143844.1143874 @doi:10.1038/nmeth.3945].
 For example, consider a classification model with recall of 0% at FDR less than 25% and 100% recall at FDR greater than 25%.
 In the context of TF binding